 The first contextual event in the history of SMART goals happened in 1968.
 Edwin Locke published a seminal paper called “Toward a Theory of Task Motivation and Incentives”.
 In the paper, Locke established that appropriately set goals do result in superior organizational performance.

 It was Edwin Locke in the late 1960’s, who began his research of the power of setting goals and organizational performance.
-George T. Doran published in 1981 an article called “There’s a S.M.A.R.T. way to write management’s goals and objectives” and laid out the main principles of SMART goals.
+George T. Doran published in 1981 an article called “There’s a S.M.A.R.T. way to write management’s goals and objectives” and laid out the main principles.

 After all, it is sometimes important to respond to changes from the environment with the right set of time and resources.

 To write SMART Goals, you can use this ready-to-use template / worksheet in a .DOC format.

 What do you think?
 What are your experiences with SMART Goals and personal goals?
 Do you recognize the practical explanation or do you have more suggestions?
 What are your success factors for good Goal formulation and achievement?